przelewy24/p24-mobile-lib-android/README.md

         if (resCode == RESULT_OK) {
             TransferResult result = TransferActivity.parseResult(data);

-            switch (result) {
+            if (result.isSuccess()) {
-                case SUCCESS:
                 // success
-                    break;
-                case ERROR:
+            } else {
                 //error
-                    break;
+                String errorCode = result.getErrorCode();
             }
         } else {
             //cancel
         }
     }
 }
 ```
-`TransferActivity` yields only information regarding the completion of the transaction.
+`TransferActivity` returns only information regarding the completion of the transaction.
 It need not mean that the transaction has been verified by the partner’s server.
-That is why, each time the `SUCCESS` status is obtained, the application should inquire its own backend about the transaction status.
+That is why, each time the `isSuccess()` status is obtained, the application should call its own backend to check the transaction status.

 ## 3. trnRequest transaction call

-During the registration with the "trnRegister" method, parameter p24_mobile_lib=1 should be provided, which allows Przelewy24 to classify the transaction as a mobile transaction.
+During the registration with the "trnRegister" method, parameter `p24_mobile_lib=1` should be provided, which allows Przelewy24 to classify the transaction as a mobile transaction.
 A Token registered without this parameter will not work in the mobile application (an error will appear upon return to the bank and the library file will not detect payment completion).

 **NOTE!**